Science and technology in Iran: Medicine

 Aside from the aforementioned, two other medical works attracted great attention in medieval Europe, namely Abu Mansur Muwaffaq's Materia Medica, written around 950 AD, and the illustrated Anatomy of Mansur ibn Muhammad, written in 1396 AD.

 Modern academic medicine began in Iran when Joseph Cochran established a medical college in Urmia in 1878.
 Cochran is often credited for founding Iran's "first contemporary medical college".
 The website of Urmia University credits Cochran for "lowering the infant mortality rate in the region" and for founding one of Iran's first modern hospitals (Westminster Hospital) in Urmia.

 Iran started contributing to modern medical research late in 20th century.
 Most publications were from pharmacology and pharmacy labs located at a few top universities, most notably Tehran University of Medical Sciences.
 Ahmad Reza Dehpour and Abbas Shafiee were among the most prolific scientists in that era.
 Research programs in immunology, parasitology, pathology, medical genetics, and public health were also established in late 20th century.
 In 21st century, we witnessed a huge surge in the number of publications in medical journals by Iranian scientists on nearly all areas in basic and clinical medicine.
 Interdisciplinary research were introduced during 2000s and dual degree programs including Medicine/Science, Medicine/Engineering and Medicine/Public health programs were founded.
 Alireza Mashaghi was one of the main figures behind the development of interdisciplinary research and education in Iran.
-During this time period, which coincided with the establishment of the Code of Hammurabi (the sixth king of the first dynasty of Babylon, 1955–1912 BC), surgery became common practice.
-This code imposed severe penalties on surgeons who made mistakes during surgery.
-Medical and surgical practices might have developed more realistic approaches to prevent or minimize iatrogenic errors if such strict laws had been enacted, with the practitioner then being punished.

 Astronomy

-In 1000 AD, Biruni wrote an astronomical encyclopaedia that discussed the possibility that the earth might rotate around the sun.
+In 1000 AD, Biruni wrote an astronomical encyclopaedia that discussed the possibility that the earth might revolve around the sun.
 This was before Tycho Brahe drew the first maps of the sky, using stylized animals to depict the constellations.

-In the tenth century, the Persian astronomer Abd al-Rahman al-Sufi cast his eyes upwards to the awning of stars overhead and was the first to record a galaxy outside our own.
-Gazing at the Andromeda galaxy he called it a "little cloud" an apt description of the slightly wispy appearance of our galactic neighbour.
+In the tenth century, the Persian astronomer Abd al-Rahman al-Sufi recorded the first known reference to the Andromeda galaxy, which he called a "little cloud".

-It was written in 830 by the Persian mathematician al-Khwarizmi that was the first major work of Muslim astronomy.
+In 830, the Persian mathematician al-Khwarizmi wrote the first major work of Muslim astronomy.
 In addition to presenting tables covering the movements of the Sun, Moon and the five planets, Ptolemaic concepts were introduced into Islamic science through this work.
-A lot of biology is used in hand with anatomy.